marry0303/changeheight-india-edition/README.md

 https://play.google.com/store/apps/details?id=com.world1.yuto.changeheight&hl=ja

-This is link of my app.
+This is link of my android app.
 This link can be connected in India or Japan.
 Sorry.